jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_configuration.rst

 Configures the maximum number of allowed retries for a client.
 Pass ``0`` to disable retries.

-The following example disables retries for the Amazon DynamoDB client.
+The following example disables retries for the |DDBlong| client.

 .. code-block:: php